juanlao7/codeclose/README.md

 ## A license system and code obfuscator for Python

-This is the main repository of Codeclose, and this document contains instructions for its maintainers.
+This is the main repository of Codeclose, and this document is intended to its maintainers.

 If you want to **use** Codeclose, you will find more information in its [official website](https://juanlao7.github.io/codeclose/).